AeEn123/Roblox-assets-extractor/README.md

 # Roblox Assets Extractor
 This tool is designed to extract cached data from your Roblox installation by inspecting the headers of cached files.

+# FAQ
+### Is this malware?
+No, this is not malware, similar to other Free and Open Source applications, the code is available for everyone to see.
+It would be impossible for me to hide malware in here, if you are still not confident, you can always check the source code and [build it yourself!](https://github.com/AeEn123/Roblox-assets-extractor/tree/rust-rewrite?tab=readme-ov-file#building-from-source)

+### Can this get me banned?
+No, unlike cheats, this does not inject into roblox.
+Making this an anti-cheat friendly way of extracting assets.
+I have been using this myself for years and I have not got any account warnings because of it.

+### Are you sure this won't get me banned?
+Take a look at the source code and see for yourself, this does not inject into applications, it doesn't even require admin rights.
+It **only reads** cache files from your %temp%\Roblox directory, **which roblox themselves** recommends to **modify** if something goes wrong.

+### My extracted assets don’t play in my media player, what can I do?
+Some media players may not support the format that the file is in.
+If that is the case, please try another media player that supports all of the formats this supports, e.g VLC. **If the file is really broken, please [create an issue.](https://github.com/AeEn123/Roblox-assets-extractor/issues)**

+### Can I switch to the light/dark theme?
+Yes, the theme of the program automatically syncs to your system theme.

 ## Usage
 You can extract Roblox music, sounds, and textures from your Roblox cache (ensure your client is open for music).